HALLOWEEN SPECIAL 🍄 20% OFF Prints and Books. Use code "SPOOKYSPORES" at checkout

 Since February this year, I've been working on illustrating a book.
 This book turned out to be my dream project to work on, after many years of self-publishing my stories and art.
 With the help of an incredible team at Page Street Publishing, Watercolor Wizardry is now finally a published reality around the world.

 In this blog post I wanted to share some behind-the-scenes of the work that went into the development of Watercolor Wizardry and the rough timeline.
+More in depth processes are available on my Patreon.
 My intent behind documenting everything was to take you, the reader, along on the journey, involving your input.
 I also wanted to show the beauty and excitement of creating something using your own human brain, like a kid with an imagination on the loose.
 No AI was used anywhere in the process.

 January.
 The first step, guided by my editor, was mapping out the contents of the book.
 Chapter names, tutorial headings, and the overall payoff of the book.
 My editor encouraged me to be creative and make the book unique according to my authentic voice.
 I took that advice seriously and one day, wrote out a few paragraphs of the beginning of a story, which was later used in the introduction.
 The original expectation for the book was that it will be a simple tutorial book based on fantastical forest scenes.
 However my imagination took the reigns and led us to a slightly different direction.